top of page

 Successful Office Design

 Careful planning is a crucial part of a successful office project.
-This plan will be your go-to guide over the next 12 months, keeping your project on track and making sure it is a success.
-This plan needs to include 5 key items: overall workspace strategy, project objectives, key deadlines, new space requirements, and budget.
+Many of the most common office fit out mistakes can be traced back to a lack of planning.
+Your project plan needs to include 5 key items: overall workspace strategy, project objectives, key deadlines, new space requirements, and budget.

 Key deadlines are the milestones that you have to hit for your project to be a success.
 The obvious starting point is your current lease expiry.
 Other major points are selecting a design & build company, starting the works, and the final relocation.
 New space requirements are the headline features that your new office will have to have.
 This includes location, size, and amenities.
 The budget is what you plan to spend on your new space, including base rent costs, design & build costs & operational costs.